trampgeek/moodle-qtype_coderunner/Readme.md

     This scripts displays an index like the one above except that the clickable links now run a script that reports on the question prototype usage within that category.

+ 1. `&lt;moodle_home&gt;/question/type/coderunner/cachepurgeindex.php`
+    This script displays a list of contexts in which the grade cache has entries, allowing manual purging of all entries in that context.

  1. `&lt;moodle_home&gt;/question/type/coderunner/downloadquizattempts.php`
     This script